rondreas/mirrorAnimation/README.md

 mirrorAnimationUI.show()
 ```
-Into the script editor and if you care to, add to shelfi
+Into the script editor and if you care to, add to shelf